7 Habits of Perpetually Broke People

 If you are not prepared for the inevitable financial emergencies in your life, then they have the potential to cause serious financial setbacks.

 That's why you need an emergency fund.
-An emergency fund is a savings account with 3-6 months of living expenses saved, in order to cover you in the case of an unexpected job loss, car repair, or medical issue.
+An emergency fund is a savings account with three-six months of living expenses saved, in order to cover you in the case of an unexpected job loss, car repair, or medical issue.

 Having an emergency fund helps prevent you from going further into debt by relying on your credit cards to cover an unexpected emergency.